tkatyarmal/di-workshop-09-files/README.md

 The data is still a string - before we can work with it as objects & arrays, we need to _parse_ it.
 Do some research: **what does parsing mean?**
+      It means to analyze the code specifically so its an object and not a string of text

 Replace your console.log with lines of code like this: